 Now that you are well acquainted to the fact that in order to restore you need to understand, let’s dive into some of the issues and pitfalls lurking in this knowledge seeking adventure.

-This will come as no surprise for those of you that already opened an old craft book (we’re talking pre 20th of May 1875 and the Metre Convention), but for the others, brace yourselves, this is gonna be bumpy.
+This will come as no surprise for those of you that already opened an old craft book (we’re talking pre 20th of May 1875 and the Metre Convention), but for the others, brace yourselves, this is going to be bumpy.
 In old recipes, methods and descriptions no measurements units are consistent and every author or so use a different one, most of the time regionally dependent but, of course, not always.

 Same goes for joinery, architecture, paint mixing or cooking.

-Before the internet era, finding the right correspondence between those units and the actual worldwide unified metric system could lead to endless hours stuck in dusty books to try and track down the Rosetta stone that will help decipher it all.
+Before the internet era, finding the right correspondence between those units and the actual worldwide unified metric system could lead to endless hours stuck in dusty books to try and track down the Rosetta Stone that will help decipher it all.

 Trying to make a new batch of an old varnish recipe was akin to alchemy and came with numerous trials and errors.